Dear New & Returning Spring 2023 Students,

-As we all continue to navigate our daily lives during COVID-19, it is important to be informed and reminded of your rights and responsibilities as a Brookdale student.
-Even though Brookdale’s locations have restricted access in accordance with the Governor’s Executive Orders, this information is still very important to share.
-Every student should review and familiarize themselves with the Brookdale Code of Conduct and other important policies, available online in the Student Handbook at https://www.brookdalecc.edu/handbook.
-Additionally, Brookdale students need to continually check their Brookdale e-mail (separate from Canvas messages) for important updates, especially around COVID-19.
+As we again join together on campus and virtually, it is important to be informed and reminded of your rights and responsibilities as a Brookdale student.
+It is important for all students to review and familiarize themselves with the Brookdale Code of Conduct and other important policies, available online in the College Catalog at catalog.brookdalecc.edu.
+Additionally, Brookdale students need to continually check their Brookdale e-mail (separate from Canvas messages) for important updates.

 SEXUAL MISCONDUCT: Brookdale Community College prohibits sexual assault, dating violence, stalking and sexual harassment, and does not discriminate on the basis of sex in educational programs and activities.
 If you feel that you have been the victim of or witness to acts of Sexual harassment, Domestic Violence, Dating Violence, Sexual Assault, and/or Stalking, there are many resources available both on and off campus.
-As the College’s designated Title IX Coordinator for student matters, you can contact me, the Director of Student Conduct & Compliance located at the Lincroft Campus in MAC106 (when full campus operations resume) about any incident.
+As the College’s designated Title IX Coordinator for student matters, you can contact me, the Executive Director of Student Services located at the Lincroft Campus in MAC109 about any incident.
 You can also email me at firstname.lastname@example.org or call 732-224-2096.
-Visit https://www.brookdalecc.edu/staysafe for additional information.
+Visit www.brookdalecc.edu/staysafe or read the College Regulation for additional information.

-- For new Spring 2021 students: An online training course (from SafeColleges) will be sent to your Brookdale e-mail with more details about these important issues.
+- For Spring 2023 students: An online training course (from SafeColleges) will be sent to your Brookdale e-mail with more details about these important issues.
 It is mandatory that you complete the training; please take the course as soon as possible.